 As of May 10, 2015, FSAID was implemented, requiring the use of a user ID and password to log in and complete a FAFSA.
 The FAFSA website will automatically redirect you and provide additional information to assist you in setting up your new FSAID!

-- Direct Loan: Accepting Your Direct Loans - Entrance Counseling, Master Promissory Note, and WhichWay for Direct Loans.
+- Direct Loan: Accepting Your Direct Loans - Entrance Counseling and a Master Promissory Note.

 - Studentaid.gov- Website for Entrance/Exit Counseling and Master Promissory Note.